Skip to main content

 default_attributes

 Optional.
-A set of attributes to be applied to all nodes, assuming the node does not already have a value for the attribute.
+A set of attributes to be applied to all nodes, assuming the node doesn't already have a value for the attribute.
 This is useful for setting global defaults that can then be overridden for specific nodes.
 If more than one role attempts to set a default value for the same attribute, the last role applied is the role to set the attribute value.
-When nested attributes are present, they are preserved.
+When nested attributes are present, they're preserved.
 For example, to specify that a node that has the attribute apache2 should listen on ports 80 and 443 (unless ports are already specified):

 default_attributes 'apache2' => { 'listen_ports' => %w(80 443) }